vtjoeh/webex-desk-slide-presenter/README.md

   - Default settings can be changed from the main PowerPoint slide by scrolling to the offscreen shapes under the presentation
   - Default When No Command:
     - Options: NoVideo [default], StopImmersiveShare, PreviousSlide, SlideNumber #
-    - Default Slide Show End Options:  StopContentShare [default], ShowPcInCall
+  - Default Slide Show End:
+    - Options: StopContentShare [default], ShowPcInCall
   - Changed **SideBySide_[0123]** to **SideBySide_[123x]**
     - Because **0** (number) can be confused with **O** (letter)